The idea of retiring in another country may be appealing, but don’t do so before weighing how living abroad will affect your lifestyle and finances.

 Throughout the world, the closer you live to major metropolitan areas, the more likely you’ll be able to find quality medical care, he adds.
 While small towns offer a lower cost of living, they typically have fewer medical facilities.

 Prescher notes that many countries that provide government-supported health care benefits allow foreigners to participate once they’ve met residency requirements.
 Be sure to check out the government health care regulations of the country you choose to retire in.

 2. How large will your tax bill be?

 You could face an added tax burden when you retire overseas.
-You’ll still be responsible for U.S. taxes, so it’s important to also consider the tax requirements of your adopted country.
+You’ll still be responsible for U.S. taxes, so consider the tax requirements of your adopted country.
 You may want to work with a tax specialist who can point out any problems you may encounter.

 Most countries have taxation agreements with the U.S., says Peddicord.
 The breakdown of taxation depends on the treaty in place and your income.
 In the case of earned or investment income, taxation can be complicated, since the U.S. may impose taxes on both your U.S. income and income earned abroad.

 3. Will you be comfortable with another language and culture?

 Part of the fun of retiring abroad is learning new customs and languages, but not everyone is up to the challenge.
 You should plan a visit to any country where you’re thinking of retiring to find out how you’d like living there.
 If you expect to get by on English alone, you may be disappointed.